solo-fsw/eprime_package_markers/README.md

 ## How to use
 The Markers package is used to send markers to different Leiden Univ FSW marker devices ([UsbParMarker](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/UsbParMarker/) and [Eva](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/EVA/)).
 See [here](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Hardware/Markers%20and%20Events/) for more information on markers in general.

 After properly downloading the package and adding the package to the experiment (as mentioned in [Installation](#installation)), the marker devices can be controlled by using PackageCall objects.
 Add a PackageCall object (found under E-Objects) to your experiment.
 Double-click on the PackageCall object to open its properties.
-Select Markers package from the Package drop-down menu and select the desired routine from the Routine drop-down menu.
+Select Markers from the Package drop-down menu and select the desired routine from the Routine drop-down menu.
 A description of the routine is now visible, including an explanation of all its parameters.

 ![AddPackageRoutine](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/91506b0a-ba07-4ea3-a020-dc444b6ddaac)